vidhi-kumar/playgroundAPI/README.md

    $ python playground-api-playground.py
    ```

-Due to mounted volume, feel free to test changes while the container is running the APIs.
+With the mounted volumes, feel free to test changes while the container is hosting the APIs.

 ## Under the hood
 **Programming Language used:**